ongardie/raft.tla/README.md

-TLA+ specification for the Raft consensus algorithm.
+Formal TLA+ specification for the [Raft consensus algorithm](https://raftconsensus.github.io).
 This is slightly updated compared to the dissertation version.

 For more information, see Chapter 8 (Correctness) and Appendix B (Safety proof and formal specification) in https://github.com/ongardie/dissertation .